This document was last updated on July 2, 2020

-Persistent cookies are used to remember your preferences within our Website and remain on your desktop or mobile device even after you close your browser or restart your computer.
+Persistent cookies are used to remember your preferences within our Website and remain on your desktop or mobile device even after you close your browser or restart your device.
 They ensure a consistent and efficient experience for you while visiting our Website or using our Services.

-Cookies may be set by the Website ("first-party cookies"), or by third parties, such as those who serve content or provide advertising or analytics services on the website ("third party cookies").
-These third parties can recognize you when you visit our website and also when you visit certain other websites.
+Cookies may be set by the Website ("first-party cookies"), or by third parties, such as those who serve content or provide advertising or analytics services on the Website ("third party cookies").
+These third parties can recognize you when you visit our Website and also when you visit certain other websites.

 What type of cookies do we use?